rndmorris/WU-CM333-EVoting/README.md

   2. The easiest way to play around with database parts(if you are using XAMPP) is to go to "http://localhost/dashboard/" and click on the phpMyAdmin at the top right-hand corner.
 If you are using a serpate install, simply copy the contents of "/voting_system/db/regdb.sql" into a mysql terminal.
   3. Copy the contents of the "/voting_system/db/regdb.sql" into the sql query section of phpMyAdmin, or import the file under the import tab.
   4. The current "/voting_system/reg_end.php" is where the user and password are set up for the database (line 29).
 It currently uses the username "root" at "localhost" with no password, which is a default setting for XAMPP.
   5. Go to "localhost/voting_system" in a browser and follow the registration path.
 The information should be added to the database once the form has been submitted.
-It can be checked in phpMyAdmin by looking under the
+It can be checked in phpMyAdmin by looking under the registration database on the left-hand column.

 **Steps for encrypting the vote.xml file:**

+**Steps for decrypting the vote.xml file:**

+**Steps for tallying the votes**